jiyometrik/jiyometrik/README.md

 -   👩‍💻 A collection of [ciphers](https://github.com/g-e-o-m-e-t-r-i-c/ciphers), with some friends

 **In this repository:**
-Files in the `dotfiles-wsl` directory are indeed, my dotfiles for WSL Ubuntu-20.04.
+Files in the `dotfiles-wsl` directory are (duh) my dotfiles for WSL Ubuntu-20.04.

 They include: